INTELLECTUAL PROPERTY: LEAST DEVELOPED COUNTRIES

 Transition period extension under TRIPS Article 66.1

 Article 66.1 of the TRIPS Agreement initially allowed LDC members an 11-year transition period, until 2006.
-This transition period has been extended twice for all LDC members in response to a specific request by the LDC Group.
+This transition period has been extended three times in response to specific requests from the LDC Group.
 In its decision of 29 November 2005, the TRIPS Council extended the period until 1 July 2013, and on 11 June 2013, it extended it again until 1 July 2021.
-Most recently, on 29 June 2021, the Council extended it further until 1 July 2021 — or when a particular country ceases to be in the least developed category if that happens before 2021.
+Most recently, on 29 June 2021, the Council extended it further until 1 July 2034 — or when a particular country ceases to be in the least developed category if that happens before 2034.

 Members recognized the progress LDCs had already made towards implementing TRIPS and the LDCs expressed their determination to preserve and continue this progress.
 The 2021 decision does not affect LDCs’ right to fully use flexibilities in the TRIPS Agreement and to seek further extensions of the transition period.

 For pharmaceuticals, the 2001 Doha Ministerial Declaration on TRIPS and Public Health had already instructed the TRIPS Council to extend the period for them to comply with provisions on pharmaceuticals until 2016.
 The TRIPS Council formally adopted a decision implementing this in 2002.
 In November 2015, it took a decision that further extends this transition period until 1 January 2033 or when a particular country ceases to be in the least developed category if that happens before 2033.
 To complement this decision, the General Council also decided to waive certain obligations regarding mailbox applications and exclusive marketing rights that would otherwise apply to least developed country Members pursuant to Article 70.8 and 70.9 of the TRIPS Agreement.
 (More on TRIPS and public health: here)

 Responding to LDC needs